 This shouldn’t be terribly shocking.
 After all, I have a history of this sort of thing.
 Last storm my cart was brimming with wine and chocolate.

 Now, to be fair, we had gotten some groceries over the weekend to replace the food that had to be thrown out when my fridge died.
 (That story in a future post…) But the thing is, if there’s one thing I want people to know about me, it’s this.
 I believe the key to happiness is small pleasures.
 So, if I’m going to be hunkered down in the house for a few days, I definitely want to be sure to have wine, chocolate and flowers.

 And with lovely spring flower arrangements… come pretty spring table settings.
-So today I’m sharing my first spring tablescape of the season.
+So today I’m sharing one of my favorite spring tablescapes of the season.